langchr86/docmake/README.md

 and triggers the generation of all parts in the correct order to finally integrate all parts into the complete document.

+In addition the use of markdown let the user focus on writing content and not on formatting or compilation.

 Main features
 -------------